debug-evac/assembler_lib/README.md

           Width for MIF format.
 Does not do anything, if format != mif. [default: 32] [possible values: 8, 32] --no-nop-insertion
           Disallow nop insertion
+      --no-sp-init
+          Disallow stack pointer initialization
+  -c, --comment
+          Comment mif with used instructions.
+Does not do anything, if format != mif.
   -h, --help
           Print help
   -V, --version